kool-dev/kool/docs/4-Commands/kool-run.md

 ## kool run

-Runs a custom command defined at kool.yaml in the working directory or in the kool folder of the user's home directory
+Run the specified [command], which are defined as scripts in a kool.yml file located in the working directory or in the kool folder of the user's home directory.

 ```
-kool run [SCRIPT] [flags]
+kool run [command] [flags]
 ```

 ### Options